umbraco/UmbracoDocs/11/umbraco-cms/reference/templating/macros/README.md

 ---
-description: "Macros reference"
+description: "Describes how to set up a macro, use macro parameters & configuring caching."
 ---

 # Macros

-_Describes how to set up a macro, use macro parameters & configuring caching.
-Defines the different types of macros and provides details on the different macro engine APIs and their usage_
+_Defines the different types of macros and provides details on the different macro engine APIs and their usage_

 ## What is a macro